matwilso/boxLCD/README.md

 ![](./assets/demos/urchin_cubes.gif)  |

-## Example training results 📉
+## Training examples 📉

 To demonstrate what is possible with boxLCD, we train a [model](./examples/model.py) on a few simple environments using a naive approach.

-It's a temporally masked Transformer trained to predict the next frame given all past frames.
+Our model is a temporally masked Transformer trained to predict the next frame given all past frames.
 It is similar to a language model (e.g., GPT), but each token is simply the flattened 2D image for that timestep.
 To train the model, we feed those flat image tokens in, the model produces independent Bernoulli distributions for each pixel in the frame, and we optimize these distributions to match the ground truth (loss = -logp).
 To sample the model, we prompt it with the start 10 frames of the episode, and have it predict the rest autoregressively.

-See [examples](./examples) for scripts to recreate the gifs below:
+See [examples](./examples) for scripts to recreate the gifs below.
+In the gifs, the top is ground truth, middle is model prediction, and bottom is the error between the two (this visualization approach is copied from Dreamer).
+The results below were trained on a single NVIDIA GTX 1080Ti desktop machine.

 | | Training Results for datasets of 10k rollouts |   |
 |:---:|:-------------------------:| :-------------------------:|
 |`envs.Dropbox`| 10 epochs |  100 epochs |